subvisual/blog/pages/posts/2016/07-july/90-ruby-bits-br-spaceship-operator.md

   - ruby-bits
   - development
   - ruby
+intro: "This week on Ruby Bits we've decided to honour the [Juno mission entering"
 ---

 This week on Ruby Bits we've decided to honour the [Juno mission entering